srujankumarSN/customer-purchase-intelligence/README.md

 📊 Key Results

     97% Precision: Extremely low false-positive rate; when the model predicts a purchase, it is almost always right.

     0.91 F1-Score: Successfully balanced the 93/7 class imbalance to provide a reliable business tool.

     Top Predictors: Identified Total Interactions and Session Duration as the most significant non-leaky indicators of intent.

 📂 Project Structure
-Plaintext

 ├── data       # Source CSVs (Local only / .gitignore)

 ├── sql        # Database Schema & Transformations